ff6347/extendscript-101/README.md

 7. In InDesign.
 Go to Menu > Windows > Utilities > Scripts (Actually we are in Germany.
 So localized it is: Menü > Fenster > Dienstprogramme > Skripte ).
 It should look something like this.
 ![/assets/images/Scripts-Panel.png](assets/images/Scripts-Panel.png)
 7. Execute the script from within InDesign.
 You should get a new document with a text frame and some text in it.
-8. Paste the same code into the ESTK, select the target application (InDesign) from the pulldown menu on the top.
+8. Paste the same code into the ESTK.
+9. select the target application (InDesign) from the pulldown menu on the top.
 ![pulldown](assets/images/target-app-pulldown.png)
 Don't safe it, just hit the ► (play/run) button on the top right.
 ![](assets/images/play-run-button.png)